 How does the school use this funding?

-- 1-1 and small group intervention in English and Mathematics
+- 1-1 and small group intervention in literacy and numeracy

-- Social skills, self-esteem and other specialised programmes
+- Social skills, self-esteem and other specialised pastoral support programmes

 - Additional behaviour and learning support